 Access Community Services employs over 130 members of staff and currently provides services for over 100 people throughout Sefton and West Lancashire.
 We are an Investors in People accredited organisation demonstrating our commitment to the training & development of our staff.

 Rear of Sea Cadets,

 We are regulated regularly by the Care Quality Commission.
-In our latest inspection, in November 2017, we scored: Requires Improvement.
+In our latest inspection, in August 2018, we scored: Good.

 Areas of Practice

 Our teams provide support to enable people who have their own tenancies to live as independently as possible.

 The services we provide are individually tailored and are designed to build communities and a support framework to enable people to lead active and fulfilling lives.